GreenFlag31/carousel-library/projects/carousel/README.md

 Version 0.1.2: Adding an autoPlay feature.

 Version 0.1.6: Blocking resize event triggered at vertical scrolling on phones.

+Version 0.1.7: Removing RxJs to anticipate the future optional RxJs.
+Transforming inputs to signals.

 # Report a Bug